-While there are rightful criticisms of the ABC formations as they are socially formed in North America, particularly in the United States, there is no mistaking the historic influence and political impact that this particularly effective model of “inside/outside” prison abolitionist organization, PP/POW solidarity activism, popular anti-oppression pedagogy, and aspirationally horizontal networks of mutual aid built across prison walls.
+While there are rightful criticisms of the ABC formations as they are socially (and racially) formed in North America, particularly in the United States, there is no mistaking the historic influence and political impact that this particularly effective model of “inside/outside” prison abolitionist organization, PP/POW solidarity activism, popular anti-oppression pedagogy, and aspirationally horizontal networks of mutual aid built across prison walls.

 Please see this primer on starting your own Anarchist Black Cross formation today: https://libcom.org/files/ABC-Zine-Pages-High-Res.pdf

 Below is a nice primer on the history the ABC written by my friend in Los Angeles – Anarchist Black Cross Federation, shared with permissions from the author.

 The internationalist origins of the Anarchist Black Cross

 The origins of the Anarchist Black Cross date back nearly 140 years ago, during the rise of revolutionary movements opposed to the Tsarist government.
 Populist sentiments and the rise of socialist and revolutionary thought that was being introduced by Western European revolutionaries were stirring the heart and minds of the people of Russia.
 The Russian population began to rebel against the conditions of toil and serfdom that defined their very existence.
 With the rise of political opposition, the Tsar instituted a series of repressive measures resulting in imprisonment, exile or death of anarchists, socialists, and other revolutionaries.
 Conditions within the prisons were unbearable and those imprisoned for political actions faced considerably cruel treatment.